garfix/nli-go/doc/remarks.md

+# 2017 -10-01

+My first DBPedia sentence is "Who married <person>".
+Just when I thought I had it finished I found out that people can have multiple spouses.
+Well, I _knew_ that of course :)

+My "and" generator did not work with single np's.
+I fixed it temporarily.

+I have to think about aggregation functions.
+My system works with a mix of breadth-first and depth first.
+I have not thought this through well enough.

 ## 2017-09-30

 Finished n:m mapping for domain-kb.
 Yes!
 That was a lot of work!
 Had to rewrite the optimizer as well.